Insanely Delicious Homemade Fried Yucca

 Heat oil on medium-high heat to about 450 degrees Fahrenheit (I fry in an iron skillet).
 With a slotted spoon, carefully add yucca and fry until golden brown.

-Drain oil and sprinkle with sea salt to taste.
-Serve hot with salsa rosada dipping sauce.
+Drain oil and sprinkle the fried yucca with sea salt to taste.
+Serve this fried yucca hot with salsa rosada dipping sauce.

 Note: You can boil and dry the yuca the day before frying to cut down on prep time.
-Store the yucca in and airtight container in the fridge.
+Store the yucca in an airtight container in the fridge.

 yuca fry dipped in pink sauce